-Arial Alternative Fonts
+Arial Free Fonts

 The below fonts are highly popular and almost similar typeface to Arial fonts in kerning, shapes, glyphs, styles and character sets.
 Some fonts provide free license options for personal use and some provides free license both for personal and commercial use.